-ABC LP, who was the sole shareholder of the Corporation prior to the completion of our IPO and who remains a 25.6% shareholder of the Corporation as of the date of this Circular, has an equity structure comprised of Class A-1 equity interests and Class A-2 equity interests (together, the "Class A Interests"), Class P equity interests (comprised of Class P-1, Class P-2, Class P-3 and Class P-4 interests, collectively the "Class P Interests") and a nominal general partner interest.
-The Class A Interests are directly and indirectly owned by an investment fund managed by Cerberus Capital Management, L.P., and are not held by any members of the Corporation's management.
-The Class P Interests are entitled to receive a proportionate share of distributable profits of ABC LP after the holders of the Class A Interests have received distributions, in the aggregate, in an amount equal to (a) the capital contributions represented by such Class A Interests (the "Capital Contributions") and (b) a ten percent (10%) per annum compounded rate of return in respect of Capital Contributions (the achievement of (a) and (b), the "Hurdle Threshold").
-Following the achievement of the Hurdle Threshold, the Class A Interests and the P-1 Interests will be entitled to receive their proportionate share of pro rata distributions, in the aggregate, in an amount equal to a first target value.
-Following the achievement of the first target value, the Class P-2 Interests will then be entitled to receive their proportionate share of pro rata distributions with the Class A Interests and Class P-1 Interests in the aggregate, in an amount equal to the second target value.
-Following the achievement of the second target value, the Class P-3 Interests will then be entitled to receive their proportionate share of pro rata distributions with Class A Interests, the Class P-1 Interests and Class P-2 Interests, on a ratable basis, in the aggregate, in an amount equal to the third target value.
-Following the achievement of the third target value, any remaining distributions will be made on a pro rata and ratable basis to holders of the Class A Interests and all Class P Interests.
+ABC LP, who was the sole Shareholder prior to the completion of the IPO and who held approximately 25.6% of the Corporation's then issued and outstanding Common Shares prior to the completion of the Oaktree Transaction completed during the Last Financial Year, had an equity structure comprised of Class A-1 equity interests and Class A-2 equity interests (together, the "Class A Interests"), Class P equity interests (comprised of Class P-1, Class P-2, Class P-3 and Class P-4 interests, collectively the "Class P Interests") and a nominal general partner interest.
+The Class A Interests are directly and indirectly owned by an investment fund managed by Cerberus Capital Management, L.P., and are not and have not been held by any members of the Corporation's management.
+The Class P Interests were entitled to receive a proportionate share of distributable profits of ABC LP after the holders of the Class A Interests have received distributions, in the aggregate, in an amount equal to (a) the capital contributions represented by such Class A Interests (the "Capital Contributions") and (b) a ten percent (10%) per annum compounded rate of return in respect of Capital Contributions (the achievement of (a) and (b), the "Hurdle Threshold").
+Following the achievement of the Hurdle Threshold, the Class A Interests and the P-1 Interests were entitled to receive their proportionate share of pro rata distributions, in the aggregate, in an amount equal to a first target value.
+Following the achievement of the first target value, the Class P-2 Interests would be entitled to receive their proportionate share of pro rata distributions with the Class A Interests and Class P-1 Interests in the aggregate, in an amount equal to the second target value.
+Following the achievement of the second target value, the Class P-3 Interests would then be entitled to receive their proportionate share of pro rata distributions with Class A Interests, the Class P-1 Interests and Class P-2 Interests, on a ratable basis, in the aggregate, in an amount equal to the third target value.
+Following the achievement of the third target value, any remaining distributions would be made on a pro rata and ratable basis to holders of the Class A Interests and all Class P Interests.